Queen Street, Singapore

 Queen Street is one of the oldest streets in Singapore.
-Beginning at Arab Street, Queen Street forms major junctions with Ophir Road, Rochor Road, Middle Road and Bras Basah Road before ending at the junction of Stamford Road.
+With two completely separated sections, one spanning from Arab Street to Ophir Road and one spanning from Rochor Road to the junction of Stamford Road, Queen Street forms major junctions with Middle Road and Bras Basah Road.

 History

 Queen Street is one of the country's oldest thoroughfares.
 It was formally named in 1848 in honour of Queen Victoria, marking the tenth year of her reign.
 However, the road's alignment was laid out much earlier and was referenced in the Jackson Plan.

 The area around Stamford Canal, Dhoby Ghaut and Selegie Road was known for the laundry services provided by the dhobies (laundrymen) from the colonial days.
 Many schools such as the Raffles Girls' Secondary School, Saint Joseph's Institution and the Catholic High School used to be located here.

+The section between Ophir Road and Rochor Road was permanently closed on 1 September 2024 for North-South Corridor construction works.

 Other names

 Queen Street was known as Sa Beh Lor, meaning "Third Horse Carriageway", in Singaporean Hokkien.
 This nickname formed part of a numerical system commonly used by early local Chinese speakers to refer to the city's key streets.
 This sequence included North Bridge Road as "Toa Beh Lor" (First Horse Carriageway), Victoria Street as "Ji Beh Lor" (Second Horse Carriageway), Waterloo Street as "Si Beh Lor" (Fourth Horse Carriageway), Bencoolen Street as "Gor Beh Lor" (Fifth Horse Carriageway), Prinsep Street as "Lak Beh Lor" (Sixth Horse Carriageway) and Selegie Road as "Chit Beh Lor" (Seventh Horse Carriageway).

 Queen Street was also colloquially known as Sek A Ni Koi, a Hokkien rendition of the Malay term for Eurasians/Serani, reflecting the presence of a significant Eurasian community in the area.
 Other Chinese names include San Ma Lu, which has the similar definition in Hokkien but in Mandarin, and Se Zai Nian Jie, also referring to its status as a Eurasian enclave.
 In Tamil, the place was referred to as Dhoby Kampam and Vannan Teruvu, both of which mean "street of dhobies", which reflected the prominence of Indian laundrymen in the district during the colonial era.
 Similarly, in Malay, it was called Kampong Dhobi, again referencing the dhobi or laundry trade that characterised the neighbourhood.